Standard abbreviations may be used in your citations.

 Sage: Newbury Park, CA

-Pearson Education Australia: Frenchs Forest, NSW
+Pearson Education Australia: Frenchs Forest, Australia

 Unisa: Pretoria, South Africa